Frank Sinatra

 Francis Albert Sinatra (/sᵻˈnɑːtrə/; December 12, 1915 – May 14, 1998) was an American singer and actor.
-Nicknamed the "Chairman of the Board" and later called "Ol' Blue Eyes", Sinatra was one of the most popular entertainers of the 1940s, 1950s, and 1960s.
-He is among the world's best-selling music artists with an estimated 150 million record sales.
+Nicknamed the "Chairman of the Board" and "Ol' Blue Eyes", he is regarded as one of the most popular entertainers of the 20th century.
+Sinatra is among the world's best-selling music artists, with an estimated 150 million record sales globally.

-Born to Italian immigrants in Hoboken, New Jersey, Sinatra was greatly influenced by the intimate, easy-listening vocal style of Bing Crosby and began his musical career in the swing era with bandleaders Harry James and Tommy Dorsey.
-He found success as a solo artist after signing with Columbia Records in 1943, becoming the idol of the "bobby soxers".
-Sinatra released his debut album, The Voice of Frank Sinatra, in 1946.
-When his film career stalled in the early 1950s, Sinatra turned to Las Vegas, where he became one of its best-known residency performers and part of the famous Rat Pack.
-His acting career was revived by the 1953 film From Here to Eternity, which earned Sinatra an Academy Award and a Golden Globe Award for Best Supporting Actor.
-Sinatra then signed with Capitol Records and released several critically lauded albums, some of which were later considered as among the first "concept albums", including In the Wee Small Hours (1955), Songs for Swingin' Lovers!
-(1956), Come Fly with Me (1958), Only the Lonely (1958), No One Cares (1959), and Nice 'n' Easy (1960).

-Sinatra left Capitol in 1960 to start his own record label, Reprise Records, and released a string of successful albums.
-In 1965, he recorded the retrospective album September of My Years and starred in the Emmy-winning television special Frank Sinatra: A Man and His Music.
-After releasing Sinatra at the Sands, recorded at the Sands Hotel and Casino in Vegas with frequent collaborator Count Basie in early 1966, the following year he recorded one of his most famous collaborations with Tom Jobim, the album Francis Albert Sinatra & Antonio Carlos Jobim.
+Born to Italian immigrants in Hoboken, New Jersey, Sinatra began his musical career in the swing era and was influenced by the easy-listening vocal style of Bing Crosby.
+He joined the Harry James band as the vocalist in 1939 before finding success as a solo artist after signing with Columbia Records four years later, becoming the idol of the "bobby soxers".
+In 1946, Sinatra released his debut album, The Voice of Frank Sinatra.
+He then signed with Capitol Records and released several albums with arrangements by Nelson Riddle, notably In the Wee Small Hours (1955) and Songs for Swingin' Lovers!
+(1956).
+In 1960, Sinatra left Capitol Records to start his own record label, Reprise Records, releasing a string of successful albums.
+He collaborated with Count Basie on Sinatra-Basie: An Historic Musical First (1962) and It Might as Well Be Swing (1964).
+In 1965, he recorded September of My Years and starred in the Emmy-winning television special Frank Sinatra: A Man and His Music.
+After releasing Sinatra at the Sands the following year, Sinatra recorded one of his most famous collaborations with Tom Jobim, Francis Albert Sinatra & Antonio Carlos Jobim.
 It was followed by 1968's Francis A. & Edward K. with Duke Ellington.
-Sinatra retired for the first time in 1971, but came out of retirement two years later.
-He recorded several albums and resumed performing at Caesars Palace, and released "New York, New York" in 1980.
-Using his Las Vegas shows as a home base, he toured within the United States and internationally until shortly before his death in 1998.
+Sinatra retired in 1971 following the release of "My Way" but came out of retirement two years later.
+He recorded several albums and released "New York, New York" in 1980.